pvgomes/TravelTracker/local.md

-# Travel Tracker - Local Development Setup
+# Globalia - Local Development Setup

-This guide will help you run the Travel Tracker application locally using Docker for PostgreSQL.
+This guide will help you run the Globalia application locally using Docker for PostgreSQL.

 ## Prerequisites